Gulf War syndrome: Treatment

 The report concluded: "On the basis of the evidence reviewed, the committee cannot recommend any specific therapy as a set treatment for [Gulf War] veterans who have CMI.
 The committee believes that a 'one-size-fits-all' approach is not effective for managing [Gulf War] veterans who have CMI and that individualized health care management plans are necessary."

-By contrast, the U.S. Department of Defense (DoD) noted in a May 2018 publication that the primary focus of its Gulf War illness Research Program (GWIRP) "has been to fund research studies to identify treatment targets and test interventional approaches to alleviate symptoms.
+By contrast, the U.S. Department of Defense (DoD) Congressionally Directed Medical Research Programs (CDMRP) noted in a May 2018 publication that the primary focus of its Gulf War illness Research Program (GWIRP) "has been to fund research studies to identify treatment targets and test interventional approaches to alleviate symptoms.
 While most of these studies remain in progress, several have already shown varying levels of promise as GWI treatments."

 According to the May 2018 DoD publication:

-The U.S Congress has made significant and continuing investment in DoD's Gulf War illness treatment research, with $129 million appropriated for the GWIRP between federal fiscal years (FY) 2006 and 2016.
-The funding has risen from $5 million in FY2006, to $20 million each year from FY2013 through FY2017, and to $21 million for FY2018.
+The U.S Congress appropriated $236 million for the GWIRP for treatment research for GWI between federal fiscal years (FY) 2006 and 2021.
+Congressional appropriations for the GWIRP were $5 million for FY2006, (no funding for FY2007) $10 million for FY2008, $8 million for each year from FY2009 through FY2011, $10 million for FY2012, $20 million for each year from FY2013 through FY2017, $21 million for FY2018, and $22 million for each year from FY2019 through FY2021.
+Beginning with FY2022, research funding opportunities for Gulf War Illness were moved to the broadly focused Toxic Exposure Research Program (TERP) within the CDMRP.